 After a car accident that kept me bedridden for around 90 days, I was struggling with muscle fatigue and weakness.
-I also had issues with my back and with very limited flexibility.
+I also had issues with my back and with minimal flexibility.
 I had been nearing the end of my physical therapy when I asked my PT if they had heard about at-home inversion therapy.
 A little familiar with it, she spent a bit of time talking with me about it.
 Though she couldn’t recommend any specific tables or even advise me about it in general, she did say she had heard a lot of good things from patients who used their own tables at home.

 I decided to dig in and do a bit of research for myself.
 I found a lot of tables, ranging widely in price, features, and functions.
-The ALPINE Pro Deluxe Inversion Table was one that caught my attention because of its unique “E-brake” feature that allowed those with waist problems to better control their inversion speed.
+The ALPINE Pro Deluxe Inversion Table was one that caught my attention because of its unique “E-brake” feature that allowed those with waist problems to control their inversion speed better.
 Having some issues with my abdominal area and lower back, the choice of a manual control was very appealing.

 Of course, there were many other features, and I could quickly see that the ALPINE Pro Deluxe Inversion Table was probably a good option.
 I was right.